OnVUE Online Proctored Testing

 Candidates under 18 must have a parent/guardian (with approved ID) present at the start of their OnVUE UCAT.

-Pearson cannot accept IDs from Cuba, Iran, North Korea, Syria, Russia, Belarus and the Donetsk, Luhansk, Sevastopol, and Crimea regions of Ukraine for online testing purposes.
+Pearson cannot accept IDs from Cuba, Iran, North Korea, Syria, Russia, Belarus and some regions of Ukraine (Donetsk, Luhansk, Sevastopol, Crimea) for online testing purposes.

 Technical Requirements and Environment